Pjero2/ModForWriters-fabric/README.md

 ### About

-This minecraft mod adds you the ability to write notes, authographs and id-cards using the Item Edit plugin.
+This minecraft mod adds you the ability to write notes, autographs and id-cards using the Item Edit plugin.

 It also adds document folders in different colours, which are created using the same method as the notes, but from bundles rather than paper.